SJSUSpring21/Team26/README.md

 Idea #3:Film review Detection
 Categorise films based on audience reviews.
 Also, predicting whether the film will be a super-hit or flop.
+Sentiment analysis of movies using IMDB Ratings of movies.